minnthis/create-sf/README.md

 This is the main repository that our development team will be working on for creativesanfrancisco project.

 #####Technologies:
   HTML/CSS, JavaScript/jQuery, PHP/MySQL

 #####Folder and File Naming Convention:
-- No spaces and no in filenames
+  1.No SPACES and no CAPITAL in all filenames, only use DASH between words 2.Make it short,clear, and to the point.

 #####Directory:
 Root folder